mercuryrw/Raspberry-Pi-Music-Centre/README.md

 41.)
 Enter “cd /var/www/html”

 42.)
-Make the folder the same as the “html” folder in the tutorial folder
+Make the folder the same as the “html” folder in the "Configs" folder

 43.)
 Enter “sudo chmod +x *.sh” to give all scripts in the folder permission to execute